-In this article, I want to share with you some proper weight lifting techniques that can be very beneficial to you because unfortunately, there are far too many common mistakes that are being made in the gym every day and the last thing we want to do is waste our precious time at the gym and not get the results that we want.
+I want to share something very important with you.
+I think it’s something that can often be overlooked and that is having proper weight lifting techniques.
+It can be very beneficial to you because unfortunately, there are far too many common mistakes that are being made in the gym every day and the last thing we want to do is waste our precious time and not get the results that we want.

 Refrain From Using Momentum.

-Safety should always be an overwhelming priority when working out and if you’re swinging the weight or using momentum, you are actually increasing the chances of an injury.
+Safety should always be the overwhelming priority when working out and if you’re swinging the weight around or using momentum, you are of course increasing the chances of an injury.

 Using momentum or leverage to move the weight actually takes away the tension from the muscle that’s being worked on.
 This is highly counter-productive especially if you are counting on muscle growth as you are rushing through the repetitions and reducing the muscles time under tension.

 An example of this, is when someone is performing a standing barbell curl and they lean back while swinging the weight up with their arms.
 The proper way to perform this exercise would be to stand upright and have your elbows close to your sides.
 Then using an underhand grip, curl the weight up until you engage in your biceps and squeeze, Then slowly lower the bar keeping controlled tension on the biceps.